Great tips on

 Once you have the pumpkin cut into slices, cut away the seeds and stringy part until you have only pumpkin flesh and rind left.

-The smaller you cup up the rind with the remaining flesh, the easier it will fit into your steamer , and the quicker it will cook, so feel free to go to town with this.
+Cube the remaining pumpkin flesh so it will fit into your steamer.
+The smaller the pieces, the faster it will cook, so feel free to go to town with this.

 This was a massive pumpkin, so it took several sessions to get the whole thing steamed.